 The following figure is illustrating some of our results.
 It depicts the superposition of the bioluminescence signals obtained with of 57 different imidazo[1,2‑a]pyrazine analogues over two hours, using nanoKAZ, an Oplophorus-derived luciferase.
 The red curve (Q01) happens to be the signal obtained with furimazine and compound Q108 is among our favorite.

-Following a patent many of these results are undergoing the process of being published [2-5].
-Moreover, samples of our enhanced luciferins analogues illustrated above can be shipped (at your cost) as stable O-acetylated precursors (Hikarazines) which you will have to hydrolyse to use for your research; do not hesitate to contact us.
+Following a patent many of these results are undergoing the process of being published [2-6].
+Moreover, samples of our enhanced luciferins analogues illustrated above can be shipped (at your cost) as stable O-acetylated precursors (Hikarazines) which you will have to hydrolyze to use for your research; do not hesitate to contact us.
 Concerning Hikarazine-108, you might want to read about its uses in LuLISA-based serological assays which are currently employed to assess the extent of the Covid-19 pandemic in the French population.

 The first is the design of small compounds endowed with a red-shifted chemiluminescence but still structurally related to these marine luciferins.
 The following picture of a 250 mL flask containing one of our chemiluminescent prototype is illustrating where we are now (the emission peaks at 605 nM, but the concentration is very high, FRET-based phenomenon are likely to be involved).
 Accordingly, such apparent wavelength may well be an artifact as long as we have not designed a luciferase to consume such substances (at a much reduced concentration which will avoid any FRET-based issue).
 See our recent report, resulting from a collaboration with Horiba Scientific, on an array of analogues .